 The meaning "that which is wise, judicious, sensible, or intelligent" is from c.
 1600.
 The meaning "capacity for perception and appreciation" also is from c.
 1600 (as in sense of humor, attested by 1783, sense of shame, 1640s).
 The meaning "a vague consciousness or feeling" is from 1590s.

-"to perceive by the senses," 1590s, from sense (n.).
-Meaning "be conscious inwardly of (one's state or condition) is from 1680s.
-Meaning "perceive (a fact or situation) not by direct perception" is from 1872.
+1590s, "perceive (an object) by the senses," from sense (n.).
+The meaning "be conscious inwardly of" (one's state or condition) is from 1680s.
+The sense of "perceive or understand (a fact or situation) not by direct perception" is from 1872.
 Related: Sensed; sensing.

 updated on May 04, 2022